Investment approvals

 • scientific research.

-Will your project involve fishing activities or impact an Australian protected fishery zone?
+Will your project involve fishing activities or impact a fishery in the Australian Fishing Zone?

 This field is required.

-Applicable regulation: Fisheries Management Act 1991
+Applicable legislation: Fisheries Management Act 1991

 For more information see the fact sheet.